-The FMU Conservation and Community Development (CCD) Committee, SFM Liaison Committee and Community Representative Committee (CRC) serve as platforms for achieving a balance between the economic, environmental and social interests.
+The FMU Conservation and Community Development (CCD) Committee, Forest Management Certification Liaison Committee and Community Representative Committee (CRC) serve as platforms for achieving a balance between the economic, environmental and social interests.
+The membership of CRC should comprise community representatives, female gender representatives and the FMU community liaison officer to mitigate all socio - economic issues between the local communities and FMU management.
+Any local dispute arises between the community and FMU management shall be resolved amicably at the level of CRC.